openimis/openimis_docs/web_app_vb_user_manual.rst

 Enrolment Officers Control Page
 """""""""""""""""""""""""""""""

 The Enrolment Officers Control Page is the central point for all enrolment officer administration.
 By having access to this page, it is possible to add, edit, delete and search.
-The page is divided into four panels (:ref:`image60`).
+The page is divided into four panels (:ref:`Image 60<image60>`).

   A. Search Panel